 NBN - Everything Your Business Needs to Know

-The National Broadband Network or NBN is an initiative to provide all Australians with ultra-fast NBN broadband via fibre optic cables, satellites and fixed wireless technology.
+The National Broadband Network or NBN is an initiative to provide all Australians with Premium NBN broadband via fibre optic cables, satellites and fixed wireless technology.
 Rollout is currently underway.
 Once complete, the NBN will replace ADSL internet and traditional phone line networks.

 Will the NBN replace ADSL broadband?

 The NBN will replace ADSL services.
 ADSL broadband operates via the traditional copper telephone network.
 NBN internet will operate on a combination of fibre optic cables and some legacy copper cables.
 The NBN rollout involved physically removing some copper line cables and installing fibre in their place.
 As a result, ADSL services will be gradually switched over to NBN.

 NBN will offer a superior experience to ADSL.
 Data can be transferred much faster through fibre optic cables so businesses using NBN can expect much faster download speeds compared to ADSL internet.

 Not all modems and routers are compatible with NBN broadband.
 Regardless of your current routers compatibility, MyNetFone provides all of our customers with an NBN-ready router to support their new NBN connection.